HobbyChop/Files/MIDI-PI_USER_MANUAL.md

 **Tempo Control:**
 - Use TAP tempo for quick BPM matching (great for live performance)
 - Tap along with a metronome or reference track
-- Fine-tune with BPM option after tapping
+- Fine-tune with BPM option after tapping (0.01 BPM precision)
+- Edit whole numbers (±1.00 BPM) or decimals (±0.01 BPM) separately for precise control
+- Perfect for syncing to other devices or matching specific tempos
-- Tempo changes are temporary (not saved to config)
+- Tempo changes persist until you reload the file (not auto-saved)
-- STOP + PLAY reloads and resets tempo
+- Save to config file to make tempo changes permanent for that track
-- Hold OK 2s on BPM to reset to 100%
+- Hold OK 2s on BPM to reset to saved config tempo (or file default if no config)
+- STOP + PLAY reloads file and config settings

 **Advanced Mixing:**
 - Use Solo (S) to isolate channels while mixing